InsertKoinIO/koin/docs/reference/koin-compose/isolated-context.md

 ## Setup isolated context with Compose

-Now that you have defined an isolated Koin context, we can setup it up to Compose to use it and override all the API.
+Now that you have defined an isolated Koin context, we can seting up it up to Compose to use it and override all the API.
 Just use the `KoinIsolatedContext` at the root Compose function.
 This will propagate your Koin context in all child composables.

 ```kotlin
 @Composable